 The National Highway Traffic Safety Administration (NHTSA) recommends that infants travel in a rear-facing car seat for as long as possible.
 Then once the child outgrows the rear-facing car seat manufacturer’s height limits and weight limits, parents can switch to a front-facing car seat.

-Only when the child outgrows the car seat should parents then switch to a booster seat.
+Parents should switch to a booster seat only when the child outgrows the car seat.
 And children should not graduate to seat belts until they are big enough to fit into them properly.
 NHTSA also recommends that the child always be in the rear seat and not the front seat at least until age 12.2

 2. What kind of car seat should I use?